Sameesunkaria/SwiftJQ/README.md

 ## JQ I/O functions

-As the jq program is executed from a library instead of being executed from the terminal, some I/O functions behave differently, as they needed a custom implementation to suit our needs.
+As the jq program is executed from a library instead of being executed from the terminal, some jq I/O functions needed a custom implementation to suit our needs; therefore, they behave differently.
 The functions and their behaviors are listed below:

 - **`debug`**: Prints the debug output to the console.
 - **`halt`**: Halts the execution of the program and returns successfully immediately.